 Choose Your Content Writing Hourly Rates Carefully

-It’s essential to set an hourly rate that’s not only competitive but is also sustainable in the long term.
-Always keep an eye on your competition to make sure you aren’t overcharging or offering your services well below the going market rates for similar services.
+As a content writer, it’s essential to set an hourly rate that’s not just competitive but also sustainable in the long term.
+Always keep an eye on your competition to make sure you’re not overcharging or offering your services well below the going market rates for similar services.

 You may decide to avoid charging an hourly rate altogether.
 Instead, you might offer your services on a per-word basis.
 Or you might charge a project fee.
 Hourly rates aren’t for everyone, so don’t neglect these possibilities for your content writing business.

 Setting the right rates is just one aspect of building a successful content writing career, and there are lots of other key content writing dos and don’ts to be aware of.